Linear system matrices of rational transfer functions: Strong irreducibility and minimality

-has full row rank.
+such that the matrix $\left[ \right]$ has full column rank, then this pencil has no zeros at infinity provided the constant matrix $ \left[ \right] $ has full row rank.
 But if $\left[ \right]$ has no infinite eigenvalues, it follows that $ \left[ \right]$ has full row rank.
 And since $ \left[ \right]V= \left[ \right]$, $K_1$ must have full row rank as well (in fact, it is invertible).
 It then follows from Lemma \ref{vvklemma} that the pencil in \eqref{cond1} has no zeros at infinity. \end{proof}

 In the next theorem, we state without proof the transposed version of Theorem \ref{infeig}.

 \begin{theorem} The pencil

 where $\la A_1 -A_0$ is regular, has no zeros at infinity if the pencil